 Cooking Special -An Ode to the best chef in my life

-Okay, so that’s a known fact that I could not getaway with one very significant genes of my mother.
+So before I talk about my experience of learning cooking in this lockdown, I must give an ode to all the people in my life who have been feeding me for so long.
+Okay, so that’s a known fact that I was not born with the cooking genes of my mother.
 I am nowhere close when it comes to her artistry and attributes in the kitchen.
 She is exceptionally impressive and passionate for good food and cooking.
 Like most of the mothers, she has great stamina and creative energy when it comes to designing menus for family, friends and guests.
 For last thirty years of which I have memories, everyday meals have not been just anything but well planned assortments.
 It is not as if my Dad and I fall in the category of fussy nerds, in fact Mum is more of a disciplinarian and will not have it any other way.
 Kitchen is her haven and she thoroughly enjoys cooking, alone.
 Mind it, alone!
 This is one of the reasons why I was never allowed in the kitchen to mess up.
 I know none of her secrets.
 And now, you know why my lockdown is not full of ‘exciting and delicious’ dishes as yours.
-But I am definitely cooking and learning.
+But I am determined to learn.

 3 Big Moments and 3 Saviors